StonyBrookNLP/ircot/README.md

 pkill -f elasticsearch # to stop the server
 ```

-Checkout the references sources if you run into problems installing it.
+Check out the reference sources if you run into problems installing it.

 </details>

-Start the the elasticsearch server on port 9200 (default), and then start the retriever server as show here.
+Start the elasticsearch server on port 9200 (default), and then start the retriever server as shown here.
 You can change the elasticsearch port in `retriever_server/serve.py` if needed.

 ```bash
 uvicorn serve:app --port 8000 --app-dir retriever_server